teleds34/verbose-couscous/README.md

 # verbose-couscous
-If your name is Gillian open this ( and you go to ejm )
+never mind this os for my mom ( bridget )